What is the basic parlay EV test?

 First, turn each leg into a no-vig fair probability.
 Then multiply those probabilities if the legs are uncorrelated.
 That gives the estimated true win chance for the parlay.

 Next, compare that win chance to the break-even probability implied by the parlay payout.
-If your true probability is higher, the parlay may be positive EV.
+If your true probability is higher, the parlay may be positive expected value.

 Why do most parlays lose value?

-Most book parlays are negative EV because each leg brings its own vig.
+Most book parlays are negative expected value because each leg brings its own vig.
 Stack enough taxed prices together and the total drag gets heavy fast.

 That does not mean every parlay is mathematically doomed.
 It means the bar is higher than the payout screen makes it feel.
 The confetti is not part of the equation.